Udzu/pudzu/utils.md

 **KeyEquivalenceDict**: like CaseInsensitiveDict, but with a custom key normalizer (e.g. Unicode equivalence).

 **ValueMappingDict**: mapping structure that normalizes values before insertion.
-The normalizing function gets passed the base dictionary, key and value, and can either return the value to insert or throw a KeyError exception to skip insertion altogether.
+The normalizing function gets passed the base dictionary, key and value, and can either return the value to insert or throw a ValueMappingDict.SkipInsertion exception to skip insertion altogether.

 ```python
 >> d = ValueMappingDict(lambda d,k,v: v.upper())